adriangibbons/php-fit-file-analysis/README.md

 </table>
 <p>As illustrated above, the types of data most susceptible to missing data points are: position_lat, position_long, altitude, heart_rate, cadence, distance, speed, and power.</p>
 <p>With the exception of cadence information, missing data points are "fixed" by inserting interpolated values.</p>
-<p>For cadence, zeros are inserted as it is thought that it is likely no data has been collected due to a lack of movement at that point in time.</p>
+<p>For cadence, zeroes are inserted as it is thought that it is likely no data has been collected due to a lack of movement at that point in time.</p>
 <p><strong>Example</strong></p>

 ```php